fabrique/wagtail-easy-thumbnails/README.rst

 does not provide, such as JPEG quality control per image, forcing images to JPEG and the powerful extension mechanism of custom processors.

 This is not a drop-in replacement for the wagtail image tag.
-Rather, you will use the normal easy_thumbnail tag in combination with a filter and a processor to work nicely with wagtail images.
+Rather, you will need use the normal easy_thumbnail tag in combination with a filter and a processor to work nicely with wagtail images.

 Quick start
 -----------